PtrMan/SingularTranspiler/README.md

 > g(5); // this is 4*4 + 3*3, not the fifth Fibonacci number
 ```

-(13) (no big deal) Singular allows polys to have the same names as ring variable names.
+(13) (no big deal - fun curiousity) Singular allows polys to have the same names as ring variable names.
 ```
 > ring r = 0, (x, y, z), lp;
 > x + y + z;